martavp/docs/docs/index.md

 individual user.

   1. Read these docs pages!
   2. When in doubt, ask!
-Write the address at the bottom right.
+Write the address at the bottom left.
   3. The HPC resources can be used for development and testing of applications; please ensure that reserved HPC resources are utilised and not standing idle.
 E.g. do not reserve multiple nodes for code that only utilise resources on a single node.